-- d.
-Hand washing facilities, and hand sanitizer where feasible, are available to employees.
-Hand sanitizers required for use to protect against SARS-CoV-2 are flammable and use and storage in hot environments can result in a hazard. - F. When multiple employees are occupying a vehicle for work purposes, employers shall: - 1. \\the\employers\shall\eEnsure compliance with respiratory protection and personal protective equipment standards applicable to the employer's industry. \\Until adequate supplies of respiratory protection and/or personal protective equipment become readily available for non-medical and non-first responder employers and employees, employers shall provide and employees shall wear face coverings while occupying a work vehicle with other employees or persons. - 2.
-Provide access to fresh air ventilation (e.g., open windows, do not recirculate cabin air). - 3.
-Where physical distancing cannot be maintained, establish procedures to maximize separation between employees during travel.
+F. When multiple employees are occupying a vehicle for work purposes, employers shall:

+1. \\the\employers\shall\eEnsure compliance with respiratory protection and personal protective equipment standards applicable to the employer's industry. \\Until adequate supplies of respiratory protection and/or personal protective equipment become readily available for non-medical and non-first responder employers and employees, employers shall provide and employees shall wear face coverings while occupying a work vehicle with other employees or persons.

-Commented [WJ(70]: Comment 86145.
+Commented [WJ(85]: Comment 86145.